Last updated: August, 2020

 Dance terminology/conventions: your ‘set’ is the particular sub-group of people with whom you’re dancing – often multiples of four people.
 Formations can be: longways (‘proper’, ‘improper’ or ‘Becket’), crossways, circular or square.
 Square dances comprise four-couple ‘sets’.

-‘Partner’ is the person with whom you commenced the current dance (or sometimes, the current figure).
+‘Partner’ is the person - usually of the opposite gender - with whom you commenced dancing the current figure.
 When couples are standing side-by-side, the man is on his partner’s left.
-Also explain: ‘opposite’, ‘neighbour’ and ‘corner’, … ‘galop’ c.f. ‘gallop’.
+Explain: ‘neighbour’ and eventually ‘opposite’ and ‘corner’, … ‘galop’ c.f. ‘gallop’.

-For most dances, suggestions for recorded accompaniment are offered - categorised by type e.g. jig, reel etc., and tempo (expressed as the duration for ‘once through’).
+Suggestions for recorded accompaniment to dances are offered - categorised by type e.g. jig, reel etc., and tempo (expressed as the duration for ‘once through’).
 However, for an event, the flexibility and atmosphere provided by live music is preferable.

 Tune titles are shown in italicised text. (‘Welcome to the Dance’, WttD, is a compilation Compact Disc set by the English Folk Dance and Song Society, EFDSS.)